KChen-lab/Cyclum/docs/_sources/usage.rst.txt

 | \\-\\-linear q         | q is an integer, the number of linear dimensions                   |
 +------------------------+--------------------------------------------------------------------+

-The output file names will be the output prefix attached by "-cell.csv", "-gene.csv" and "-corrected.csv".
+The output file names will be the output prefix trailed by "-cell.csv", "-gene.csv" and "-corrected.csv".